ndp-software/ts-libs/ts-envs/README.md

 ## Features

-- Detect missing configurations in one place
-- Provide documentation about what is expected, both as help text and sample `.env` file generation.
-- Provide config defaults for optional variables
 - Provide great Typescript support, both in configuration and the variable access.
 Client code should not have to coerce any values.
+- Provide consistent defaults for optional env variables
+- Detect missing configurations in one place and provide nice error messages.
+- Provide documentation about what is expected, both as help text and sample `.env` file generation.

 ## Usage